makersacademy/bowling-challenge/README.md

    * To input a roll, call game.play(score)
    * To view the current total call game.score()

+## Testing

+* Launch /SpecRunner.html in your browser

 ## Approach
 In this challenge I attempted to design my application so that a user interface could be added at a later time with ease.
 As the end of the second day was approaching I began to realise that adding a user interface